athieriot/JTaches/README.md

 And that's it.

 But you have to provide a configuration file first.
-By default, the program search for **.jtaches.yaml** in the current directory but you can override it from the command line.
+By default, the program looks up **.jtaches.yaml** in the current directory but you can override this default filename from the command line.

         ./jtaches -file whatever.yaml

 Configuration
 -------------

-The configuration need to be in Yaml format and the content look like this:
+The configuration needs to be in Yaml format and the content look like this:

         - !!com.github.athieriot.jtaches.taches.ScriptTache [{
             path: ".",
             script: "notify-send <path>/<filename>/<event>",
         }]

-A list of Taches classes (in classpath) containing a list of properties.
+That is: a list of Taches classes (in classpath) containing a list of properties.
-The syntax is borrow to [SnakeYaml](http://code.google.com/p/snakeyaml/wiki/Documentation) as it is the parser used internally.
+The syntax is borrowed from [SnakeYaml](http://code.google.com/p/snakeyaml/wiki/Documentation) as it is the parser internally used.

 Full example here: [https://github.com/athieriot/JTaches/blob/master/.jtaches.yaml](https://github.com/athieriot/JTaches/blob/master/.jtaches.yaml)